 Coconut oil is, hands down, one of the most effective hair treatments for a very wide variety of hair issues.
-Many claim that coconut oil actually works better than any man-made treatments on the market, and because it's 100% natural, and it's free of silicones, alcohols, and other chemicals that can aggravate sensitive skin and hair.
+Many claim that coconut oil actually works better than any man-made treatments on the market, and because it's 100% natural it's free of silicone, alcohols, and other chemicals that can aggravate sensitive skin and hair.
 It works incredibly well for repairing damaged hair that has been over-processed, heat damaged, or is just naturally dry.
 Coconut oil is also anti-fungal in nature, making it a perfect natural anti-dandruff treatment, or as a preventative treatment for dandruff.
 It's a great regular hair treatment for maintaining very healthy hair and scalp when used as a part of your regular haircare routine (1-4 times per month).

 Coconut oil can be found at a variety of drug stores, grocery stores, organic food stores, or health stores.
-Coconut oil works well for reconditioning dry hair because the molecular structure of coconut oil, unlike other oils or moisturizers that just sit on the hair, is ideal for penetrating the hair shaft, getting past the cuticle, repairing and preventing damage from the inside out.
+Coconut oil works well to recondition dry and damaged hair because the molecular structure of coconut oil, unlike other oils or moisturizers that just sit on the hair, is ideal for penetrating the hair shaft, getting past the cuticle, repairing and preventing damage from the inside out.
 Lauric acid, capric acid, and vitamin E (all present in coconut oil) help restructure hair, increase hair's strength by preventing protein loss, and vastly improve shine.
 People that regularly use a coconut oil treatment report increased body, shine, and manageability with less breakage, static, tangles, and split ends.
 Many also claim that hair sheds less and feels thicker after regular use.

 Coconut oil can be a god-send to those with severely damaged, over processed, and heat styled hair.
 It will be important to experiment with the amount of coconut oil to use, and how long to allow the oil to penetrate your hair in a way that will work for your specific hair type.
 If the coconut oil leaves your hair feeling weighed down or greasy, try using less or shampooing more effectively post treatment.